 - Cultural: social, recreational, spiritual, sense of well-being

 The following are just a few examples.
 Figure 2 summarises a more comprehensive list.

 Food: Imagine a world without coffee or chocolate?
 Almost 90% of flowering plants rely on animals for pollination, and around 75% of our food crops rely on them.
 Pollinators, including bees and certain kinds of flies, wasps, butterflies, and birds are ‘keystone species’—species that have a disproportionately large effect on their natural environment.
 If keystone species vanish then entire ecosystems—including food production—collapses.
 While there may be technological solution in some instances, for example hand pollinating food crops or adding ever increasing amounts of fertiliser to deteriorating soils, they are time consuming, costly, and can have a destructive and dangerous side-effects, for example nitrogen fertiliser, know for its association with bowel cancer, entering waterways.

 Think you can just eat seafood?
 90% of global warming has been absorbed by the ocean.
 That’s causing the water to warm and that’s killing plants and animals.
 While some species are moving to cooler waters, the ocean is also absorbing a lot more carbon dioxide.
-That’s leading to ocean acidification which is threatening oceanic plants and animals, including the tiny plants in the ocean that produce around half the oxygen in the atmosphere that we breathe.

 Clean drinking water: doesn’t just appear from taps.
 It falls as rain or snow, flows over the ground as rivers or underground as aquifers, and then is pumped out, stored, and delivered to our homes.